g3tsyst3m/g3tsyst3m.github.io/_posts/2025-11-25-PIC Shellcode from the Ground up - Part 2.md

     jmp continuation              ; No matching function found, continue execution
 ```

 So, that's a lot to take in.
 Let me explain how everything plays out in a simpler fashion, using some screenshots from debugging our code.
 Remember, we're working backwards.
 So, we'll be starting with 'Z' and working our way to 'A'.
 One of the first Windows API strings I see is this one you'll see in the screenshot below.
-This is once we step ove the loop and reach the **add rbx, r8** instruction.
+This is once we step over the loop and reach the **add rbx, r8** instruction.

 The API string is `wcstoul`